szymondziedziel/BashTomato/README.md

 `description`:  path to point to where node screenshot will be stored

 ### Function: ext_inspect_window_hierarchy()
-`description`:  makes full screenshot and then images of all nodes in hierarchy
+`description`:  makes full screenshot and then images of all nodes in hierarchy (very poor performance)
 #### Params: